 Summer is a time for fun, adventure and excitement – for both backyard chicken raisers and their flocks.
-To keep birds cool in the summertime, provide a chicken waterer with fresh, cool water for hydration, maintain chicken coop ventilation and feed a complete chicken feed to provide all 38 nutrients they need to stay strong.
+To keep birds cool in the summertime, provide fresh, cool water for hydration, maintain chicken coop ventilation and choose a layer feed with the Purina® Oyster Strong® System to help your hens lay strong and stay strong.

 As humans, our habits change in the summer.
 We adapt to stay comfortable.
 By providing our backyard chickens the tools they need, they can also adapt and enjoy the sunshine.
 The summertime essentials are similar for both humans and backyard flocks: stay hydrated, protect yourself from the heat and maintain a complete and balanced diet.

 Many people don’t realize that birds are unable to sweat.
 To cool down, they open their beaks and pant or spread their wings away from their bodies.
 If these cooling strategies are not enough, birds are more likely to become lethargic and may stop eating feed, which can lead to subsequent health challenges and reduced egg production.

 We want to avoid these signs of heat stress by preventing problems before they begin.
 With the right care, birds will maintain their routines of foraging, pecking and chattering throughout the day.